singularity-ng/broadway-singularity-flow/VALIDATION.md

 - Code, tests, benchmarks, and operational docs are in place for final validation.
 - Blocking items before production release:
   - Run full test suite (`mix test`) in the Nix/Elixir environment and fix any failures.
-  - Execute end-to-end integration benchmarks in a staging environment (real Postgres + QuantumFlow + representative worker load, GPU if applicable) and record results.
+  - Execute end-to-end integration benchmarks in a staging environment (real Postgres + Singularity Workflow + representative worker load, GPU if applicable) and record results.
   - Validate resource lock acquisition/release under contention and monitor lock metrics.
   - Confirm monitoring/alerts and perform a canary rollout validating queue depth, latency, and error rate.
 - Conclusion: Prepared for production candidate testing.
 NOT fully shippable to production until integration benchmarks and test runs complete in a proper Elixir/Nix environment and observed metrics meet SLOs.